 Facebook is all about connecting with people.
 Anyone and everyone is now using it to share their daily updates and news.
 All businesses are actively using it to market their business and attract more customers.
-For some, it is working really well and for some, it is not but how do you know what works.
-The key to using Facebook Restaurant Marketing is not just having a Facebook page, it is more about what and when you update to attract more attention.
+For some, it is working well, and for some, it is not but how do you know what works.
+The key to using Facebook Restaurant Marketing does not mean just having a Facebook page; it is more about what and when you update to attract more attention.
 Find out how to use other Social Media Platforms for your restaurant marketing here.